mike-ward/mike-ward.github.io/_posts/2010-02-09-tweetz-2-0--those-darn-new-tweets.md

 ---
 layout: post
-title:  Tweetz 2.0 – Those Darn New Tweets
+title: 'Tweetz 2.0 – Those Darn New Tweets'
 ---
 There’s an interesting tension in tweetz between knowing when new tweets arrive and viewing them.
 When I started out, I figured that because it was a gadget, I should simply display the new tweets when they come in.
 This plays well with Aero Peek and is how I like to use the program.
 Then there’s there are times when you are viewing older tweets and you don’t want the new tweets to change what you’re viewing.